shi-hao/vim_config/README.md

 # vim_config

 This project will help you install the vim and 3 main vim plugins.
-3 main plugins to vim:neocomplete, cscope, ctags
+3 main plugins:neocomplete, cscope, ctags

 	neocomplete : code completion
 	cscope/ctags: function, variable reference

 ## 1. install
 it is very simple, first change the script install.sh permission.